overclocker710/data-science-S2023/challenges/c02-michelson-assignment.md

 | 1            |  15 |     299808.0 |

-**Observations**: - Write your observations here! - (Your response here) - Why might your table differ from Michelson’s? - The paper is from 1880, it is very likely there is some error introduced due to intermediate rounding or slight calculation errors when he computed his averages, as most of the time when computing by hand we are not as precise as FP64 when it comes to decimals.
+**Observations**: - Write your observations here! - (Your response here) - Why might your table differ from Michelson’s? - It seems like Michelson rounded the values to the tens place, while we have more precise values.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of